ecmwf-projects/ibicus/README.rst

    pip install ibicus

-For more information about installation and requirements see the `install documentation <TODO: add LINK>`_ in the docs.
+For more information about installation and requirements see the `install documentation <https://ibicus.readthedocs.io/en/latest/getting_started/installing.html>`_ in the docs.

 Contact